 In 1981 Glorishears joined the Women’s Morris Federation.
 In 1983 the kit was revised becoming a brown pinafore with white aprons.
 Glorishears of Brummagem hosted the Morris Federation AGM in Birmingham city centre in 1986, one of the biggest events of its kind to be held in the Midlands.

 In 2001 Glorishears successfully bid for a lottery ‘Awards for All’ grant.
-We ran a competition in partnership with the UCE to design and make a new kit, to be based on tradition but to meet the needs of the twenty-first century.
+We ran a competition in partnership with the University of Central England for its students to design a new kit, to be based on tradition but to meet the needs of the twenty-first century.
 The new blue and green kit was launched in 2002.

 We practise on Sundays at St. John’s Church Hall, Church Road, Perry Barr, Birmingham, B42 2LB 7pm-9pm.
 New dancers and musicians are always welcome.